-69. Scope of the wording 'any bankruptcies, receiverships or liquidations' used in item 14.1 of Annexes I as X 70.
-Disclosure requirements for securities which are "unconditionally and irrevocably guaranteed by one of Member State's regional or local authorities" 71.
-Employee Share Scheme Prospectuses: Short-form disclosure regime for offers to the employees in those cases where a prospectus is required (application of Article 23.4 of the Prospectus Regulation) 72.
-Valuations and statements prepared by an expert 56 73.
-Material contracts 57 74.
-Definition of public offer 57 75.
-Validity of prospectuses under Article 9 PD 58 76.
-References to credit ratings in prospectuses (Qd DELETED) 58 77.
-Global Depositary Receipts (GDRs) 59 78.
-Issue specific details in case of Category B items 60 79.
-Interpretation of the term "index description" included in item 4.2.2 of Annex XII 61 80.
-Format of the summary (Annex XXII) 61 81.
-The consent given in "retail cascades" (DELETED) 62 82.
-Summaries in relation to proportionate disclosure regimes 63 83.
-Type of underlying 63 84.
-Definition of Profit Estimate (NEW) 64 85.
-Estimate expenses charged by a financial intermediary in a retail cascade (NEW) 64 86.
-Age of the last year financial statements according to the item 13(1) in Annex XXVI and item 11(1) in Annex XXVII to the Prospectus Regulation (NEW) 65 87.
-Item 20.4 and 20.5 in Annex XXV of the Prospectus Regulation (NEW) 65
+69. Scope of the wording 'any bankruptcies, receiverships or liquidations' used in item 14.1 of Annexes 1 and X 70.
+Disclosure requirements for securities which are "unconditionally and irrevocably guaranteed by one of a Member State's regional or local authorities" 71.
+Employee Share Scheme Prospectuses: Short-form disclosure regime for offers to the employees in those cases where a prospectus is required (application of Article 23.4 of the Prospectus Regulation)54 72.
+Valuations and statements prepared by an expert 73.
+Material contracts 74.
+Definition of public offer 75.
+Validity of prospectuses under Article 9 PD 76.
+References to credit ratings in prospectuses (Qd DELETED) 77.
+Global Depositary Receipts (GDRs)58 78.
+Issue specific details in case of Category B items 79.
+Interpretation of the term "index description" included in item 4.2.2 of Annex XII60 80.
+Format of the summary (Annex XXII)60 81.
+The consent given in "retail cascades" (DELETED) 82.
+Summaries in relation to proportionate disclosure regimes 83.
+Type of underlying 84.
+Definition of Profit Estimate63 85.
+Estimate expenses charged by a financial intermediary in a retail cascade63 86.
+Age of the last year financial statements according to the item 13(1) in Annex XXVI and item 11(1) in Annex XXVII to the Prospectus Regulation 87.
+Item 20.4 and 20.5 in Annex XXV to the Prospectus Regulation 88.
+"Agreement" of the independent accountant/auditor where a profit estimate is included in a prospectus 65 89.
+Proportionate disclosure regime for prospectuses for rights issues 90.
+Proportionate disclosure regime for prospectuses for Rights Issues (Annex XXIII and XXIV)66 91.
+Format for the individual summary relating to several securities (NEW)66 92.
+Applicable Registration Document schedule where a listed issuer proposes to issue convertible or exchangeable debt securities where the underlying securities are the issuer's shares.
+(NEW)